saucepleez/taskt/README.md

 ![taskt](https://i.imgur.com/gBpKDg0.png)

-taskt (formerly sharpRPA) is the first truly free, easy to use, and open-source process automation client built on the .NET Framework in C#.
+taskt (formerly sharpRPA) is the first truly free, easy to use, and open-source process automation client built on the .NET Framework in C#.  taskt allows you to build and design process automation without needing to write application code.

 ![taskt-main-screen](https://i.imgur.com/tHTy6eh.gif)